y8n/image-placeholder/README.md

 - **fontSize**:font size of the text
 	- type : `number`
-	- default : 15% of the minimum between canvas's width and height
+	- default : 15% of the minimum between placeholder's width and height

 - **bgColor**:background color of the placeholder
 	- type : `string`